Speak What We Feel (Not What We Ought to Say)

-Speak What We Feel (Not What We Ought To Say): reflections on faith and literature is a collection of literary critical and theological essays authored by Frederick Buechner.
-Published in 2001 by HarperCollins, Speak What We Feel is Buechner's thirteenth non-fiction work.
+Speak What We Feel (Not What We Ought to Say): Reflections on Literature and Faith is a collection of literary critical and theological essays authored by Frederick Buechner.
+Published in 2001 by HarperCollins, Speak What We Feel (Not What We Ought to Say) is Buechner's thirteenth non-fiction work.

 Content

-Speak What We Feel is a collection of essays on the topic of literature and theology.
+Speak What We Feel (Not What We Ought to Say) is a collection of essays on the topic of literature and theology.
 The author devotes each of the individual four chapters to an author, poet, or playwright: Gerard Manley Hopkins, Mark Twain, G. K. Chesterton, and William Shakespeare.
 Within each chapter, Buechner re-narrates the life of the writer, before discussing in detail one or more of their works.
 The essays include Buechner's reflections on King Lear (1608), The Man Who Was Thursday (1908), and Adventures Huckleberry Finn (1884).

-Speak What We Feel is dedicated to the author's grandson, and to his 'old friend', Malcolm Goldstein.
+Speak What We Feel (Not What We Ought to Say) is dedicated to the author's grandson, and to his 'old friend', Malcolm Goldstein.
 Buechner scholar, Jeffrey Munroe, notes that the title for the work is taken from the closing lines of King Lear.